-My students LOVE games and so do I!
+My first grade students LOVE playing math games and so do I!
 It is a great way for my kids to practice fluency with the skills we have just learned.
 I also love playing games for the social skills aspect:

 - Who goes first?

 All that fun in these simple and easy games!

 I made these games with ease in mind, so they are all black and white and can be used with dice, blocks, crayons, a paper clip and pencils.
 I wanted them to be easy to prep, easy to play, and easy for students to set up on their own.
 Many of the games follow the same type of rules and patterns so once my class learns one game, they can quickly learn a new one and play with their partner.